GSG-G8/w8-Instagram/README.md

 Our project contains two main sections:
 * The first section is header section: this section contains Logo for website  and links to log out and create posts.
-* The second section contains posts thats were store in database from users.
+* The second section contains posts thats were stored in database from users.

 ## How the process of building our project done?